seriesnext/seriesnext/documents/term-sheet.md

 Board of Directors
 ------------------

-*[number of common stock directors]* directors elected by holders of a majority of common stock, *[number of Series Seed directors]* elected by holders of a majority of Series Seed and *[number of mutual directors]* elected by mutual consent.
+_{number of common directors}_ directors elected by holders of a majority of common stock, _{number of Series Seed directors}_ elected by holders of a majority of Series Seed and _{number of mutual directors}_ elected by mutual consent.

 Expenses
 --------

-Company to reimburse counsel to Purchasers for a flat fee of $10,000.
+Company to reimburse counsel to Purchasers for a flat fee of $_{purchaser counsel reimbursement amount}_.

 Future Rights
 -------------